dawidkaluza/world-cup-score-board/README.md

   - Input: -
   - Output: List of games on the scoreboard, ordered by: total score desc, creation time desc.

+Since it was mentioned to keep the solution simple, I did not include any thread-safety mechanisms in the solution.

 ## Entities

 Game: